kilpkonn/msc-thesis/main.typ

 At depth 2 the algorithm fills 74.9% of holes.
 By doubling the depth the amount of holes filled increases only by 1.5%pt to 76.4%.
 More interestingly, we can see from @tbl-depth-hyper-param that syntactic matches starts to decrease after depth of 3.
-This is because we get more results for subterms and squash them into `Many`, i.e. replace them with a new hole.
+This is because we get more results for subterms and squash them into ```rust Many```, i.e. replace them with a new hole.
 Terms that would result in syntactic matches get also squashed, resulting in a decrease in syntactic matches.

 The number of terms per hole follows a similar pattern to holes filled, but the curve is flatter.